sourcegraph/handbook/content/departments/ce/process/tech-win-process.md

    </td>
   </tr>
   <tr>
-   <td>Technical Deal Review Link
+   <td>Tech Review Link
    </td>
-   <td>If this is a non-standard configuration, a link to the submission for Tech Deal Review.
+   <td>If this is a non-standard configuration, a link to the submission for Tech Review.
    </td>
   </tr>
 </table>